-Child Sponsorship
+Child Support

-GNU's child sponsorship program is designed to combat three critical problems that children in developing countries face: lack of education, poor nutrition, and little to no access to affordable medical care.
-Child sponsorship program encourages donors to make a monthly commitment that covers a child's tuition, uniform, school supplies, books, lunchtime meals, and medical care.
-In 2022 and 2021, GNU sponsored 2,715 and 2,134 children ages from 4 to 18 in Guatemala, Nicaragua, Haiti, Dominican Republic, Malawi, Chad, Niger, and Nepal respectively.
+GNU's child support program is designed to combat three critical problems that children in developing countries face: lack of education, poor nutrition, and little to no access to affordable medical care.
+Child support program encourages donors to make a monthly commitment that covers a child's tuition, uniform, school supplies, books, lunchtime meals, and medical care.
+In 2023 and 2022, GNU supported 2,916 and 2,715 children ages from 3 to 18 in Guatemala, Nicaragua, Haiti, Dominican Republic, Malawi, Chad, Niger, and Nepal respectively.